rebeccapower/test/index.md

 As Covid-related restrictions begin to ease, the University of Prince Edward Island has generously renewed their offer to host a hybrid [Islandora](https://www.islandora.ca/) conference, based in Charlottetown, PEI.

 The event is scheduled for **August 2 - 5th, 2022**, and we are currently planning **online and in-person** workshops/presentations, with flexible options for registration.
+View the preliminary schedule for IslandoraCon [here](https://2022.islandora.ca/schedule/).

 ## Call for Proposals!